PJM Glossary

 Day-Ahead Energy Market

 A day-ahead hourly forward market in which PJM market participants may submit offers to sell and bids to buy energy.
 The results of the Day-Ahead Energy Market are posted daily by 1:30 p.m. and are financially binding.
-The Day-Ahead Energy Market is based on the concept of Locational Marginal Pricing and is cleared using least price security-constrained unit commitment and dispatch programs.
+The Day-Ahead Energy Market is based on the concept of locational marginal pricing and is cleared using least price security-constrained unit commitment and dispatch programs.

 Day-Ahead Scheduling Reserve (DASR) Market